 R-Instat is a free and open-source graphical user interface for the R software that focuses on people who want to point-and-click their way through data science analyses.
 Written in Visual Basic, it is currently only available for Microsoft Windows.
 However, a Linux version is in development using the cross-platform Mono implementation of the .NET framework.

-This post is one of a series of reviews that aim to help non-programmers choose the Graphical User Interface (GUI) that is best for them.
+This is one of a series of reviews that aim to help non-programmers choose the Graphical User Interface (GUI) that is best for them.
 I have joined the BlueSky Statistics development team and written the BlueSky User Guide (online here), but you can trust this review series, as described here.
 All my comments below are easily verifiable.
-There is no one perfect user interface for everyone; each GUI for R has features that appeal to a different set of people.
+There is no perfect user interface for everyone; each GUI for R has features that appeal to different people.

 There are various definitions of user interface types, so here’s how I’ll be using the following terms.
 Reviewing R GUIs keeps me quite busy, so I don’t have time also to review all the IDEs, though my favorite is RStudio.

 GUI = Graphical User Interface using menus and dialog boxes to avoid having to type programming code.
 I do not include any assistance for programming in this definition.
 So, GUI users are people who prefer using a GUI to perform their analyses.
 They don’t have the time or inclination to become good programmers.